-Data as of June 2018 CC/AS Page 1 of 10 This information is considered confidential and proprietary to OptumRx.
+This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
 Clinicians should refer to the full prescribing information and published resources when making medical decisions.

-- Most NSAIDs on the market have been generic for some time.
+- In 2005, the Food and Drug Administration (FDA) began requiring all prescription NSAIDs to carry a boxed warning highlighting the potential for increased risk of cardiovascular (CV) events such as myocardial infarction (MI) and stroke, as well as gastrointestinal (GI) bleeding.
+OTC NSAIDs were also required to have labeling providing more specific information about these risks (FDA Drug Safety Communication). - In 2015, following an advisory committee review of additional evidence, the FDA required revisions to existing warnings for both prescription and OTC NSAIDs to strengthen messaging regarding potential risks of use.
+Statements were included regarding the risk potentially increasing with duration of use (FDA Drug Safety Communication). - Most NSAIDs on the market have been generic for some time.
 In fact, many of the originator brand products have been discontinued, leaving only generic versions on the market.
-The newer patented NSAIDs Cambia (diclofenac potassium), Durlaza (aspirin ER), Tivorbex (indomethacin), Vivlodex (meloxicam), and Zorvolex (diclofenac) are new formulations of previously approved molecular entities manufactured at a new strength, dosage form, and/or delivery system. - This review includes an evaluation of orally-administered, single-agent, prescription NSAIDs.
+The newer patented NSAIDs Cambia (diclofenac potassium), Durlaza (aspirin ER), Qmiiz ODT (meloxicam), Tivorbex (indomethacin), Vivlodex (meloxicam), and Zorvolex (diclofenac) are new formulations of previously approved molecular entities manufactured at a new strength, dosage form, and/or delivery system. - This review includes an evaluation of orally administered, single-agent, prescription NSAIDs.
 Products that are available OTC are included if they are also available in a prescription-only strength or formulation. - Medispan class: Nonsteroidal Anti-inflammatory Drug (NSAID), Oral